A retreat is a stepping back (not running away) for the purpose of going deeper within.

 Arrive while the wallabies graze and settle into the comfortably and artfully decorated FH with Max and Bronwyn to show you around.

-If warm enough have a quick swim in the pool and join others to sit on the front verandah to watch the sun set.
+Have a quick swim in the pool and in summer join others to sit on the front verandah to watch the sun set.

 We heard a great saying the other year: "The best time to plant a tree is 20 years ago-the second best time is now."